dwayn/aws-management-suite/README.md

     * You have option of either running pip install as root or if you have setup a virtualenv for this tool, then you you can run pip install without root in the virtual environment
     * Documentation on setting the tool up with virtualenv is planned for the future
     * Troubleshooting mac with homebrew mysql install:
-        * If you run into an issue with installing mysql-python that gives an error like `fatal error: 'my_config.h' file not found` you can do the following to fix it:
+        * If you run into an issue with installing mysql-python that gives an error like `fatal error: 'my_config.h' file not found` you can do the following to fix it: ``` brew install mysql brew unlink mysql brew install mysql-connector-c sed -i -e 's/libs="$libs -l "/libs="$libs -lmysqlclient -lssl -lcrypto"/g' /usr/local/bin/mysql_config pip install requirements.txt brew unlink mysql-connector-c brew link --overwrite mysql```
-        ---
-        brew install mysql
-        brew unlink mysql
-        brew install mysql-connector-c
-        sed -i -e 's/libs="$libs -l "/libs="$libs -lmysqlclient -lssl -lcrypto"/g' /usr/local/bin/mysql_config
-        pip install requirements.txt
-        brew unlink mysql-connector-c
-        brew link --overwrite mysql
-        ---
 * Suggested: add the path to ams directory to your path or add symlink to `ams` script to a directory in the system path
 * `ams internals database install` will create the current full version of all of the tables